julliasaad/list-repos-app/README.md

 # list-repos-app
-A mobile application created with React Native, styled-components, recompose, Apollo and GitHub GraphQL API.
+A mobile application created with React Native, styled-components, Apollo and GitHub GraphQL API.